-MCSE Core/Elective (Designing a Ms 2000 Windows Directory Services Infrastructure)
+Designing a MS 2000 Windows Directory Services Infrastructure

-This course is designed to provide students with the background necessary to analyze the business requirements and design a directory service architecture, including: Unified directory services such as Active Directory and Windows NT domains; connectivity between and within systems, system components, and applications; data replication such as directory replication and database replication.
+Designed to provide students with the background necessary to analyze the business requirements and design a directory service architecture, including: Unified directory services such as Active Directory and Windows NT domains; connectivity between and within systems, system components, and applications; data replication such as directory replication and database replication.

-CISX 2050 Designing Security for a MS Windows 2000 Network
+CISX 2050 Designing a MS Windows 2000 Network

-This course is designed to provide students with the background necessary to analyze the business requirements for security and design a security solution that meets business requirements.
-Security includes: controlling access to resources, auditing access to resources, authentication and encryption.
+Lecture 2 Designed, Lab 2, Credits 4 to provide students with the background necessary to analyze the business requirements for security and to design a security solution that meets business requirements.
+Security includes controlling access to resources, auditing access to resources, authentication, and encryption.